Why Night Heartburn Gets Worse and How to Prevent It

 Understanding Night Heartburn

-Night heartburn is more than just an inconvenient symptom.
-It’s when stomach acid flows backward into the esophagus while lying down, causing a burning sensation, discomfort, and sometimes coughing or throat irritation.
+Night heartburn occurs when stomach acid flows back into the esophagus during sleep or while lying down, causing a burning sensation in the chest, throat irritation, or regurgitation.

 Medical research shows that lying flat reduces the effectiveness of the lower esophageal sphincter (LES), the muscular gatekeeper that keeps stomach acid where it belongs.
 Gravity is no longer on your side, and acid can sneak upward more easily.